 These terms are a source of confusion for many firms trying to determine their regulatory obligations under MiFID II.
 The main difference relates to the respective audience and purpose: trade publication (TP) (also often called “trade reporting”) is directed to the public and made for disclosure purposes, whereas transaction reporting (TR) is made to regulators for oversight of transactions.

 The differences between some of the main characteristics of TP and TR are summarised in the table below.

 |Reported to||Authorised Publication Arrangement (APA)||Approved Reporting Mechanism (ARM)|

 |Content||Instrument identifier, price, volume, timing, venue||More elaborate – information relating to execution algorithmic trades and decision-making, spanning 60 fields|

 |Who has the obligation?||Seller, unless the buyer is a systematic internaliser||MiFID II investment firms|

 2. Which do I need to prepare?

-For more information on TP and TR and their distinctions or for help with determining your publication and reporting requirements, get in touch with TRAction Fintech.
+Important to note, although the terms ‘trade’ and ‘transaction’ refer to different reporting obligations under MiFIR, these terms are essentially interchangeable under EMIR.
+For more information on TP and TR and their distinctions or for help with determining your publication and reporting requirements, get in touch with TRAction.